Have you ever sat down to map out YOUR sales process?

 Listening is a powerful skill that builds trust with people.
 Trust opens up a possibility for sales.

-When you hit your targets – CELEBRATE your achievement, and then set sights on your new targets and achievements.
+When you hit your targets, CELEBRATE your achievement and set your sights on your new targets and achievements.

 Do you need help creating your elevator pitch?
-Your Sales Process and Pitch
+Your Sales Process_Pitch rev Sep2022

 Now go out there and see what you can create!